cloudflare/cloudflare-docs/content/rules/origin-rules/features.md

 This feature allows you to rewrite the HTTP `Host` header of incoming requests.

-A common use case for this functionality is when your content is hosted on an a third party server that only accepts `Host` headers with their own server names.
+A common use case for this functionality is when your content is hosted on an a third-party server that only accepts `Host` headers with their own server names.
 In this situation, you must update the `Host` HTTP header in incoming requests from `Host: example.com` to `Host: thirdpartyserver.example.net`.

-You must specify a valid hostname in a Host Header Override.
+You must specify a valid hostname in a Host Header Override that is either:

+* A hostname on the same Cloudflare account (possibly on a different zone).
+* A hostname for which Cloudflare is not proxying traffic (gray-clouded).

 {{<Aside type="note" header="Host header overrides when using load balancing">}}